How to Start Backpacking by Preparing for Your Trip This article is a supplement to our Backpacking for Beginners Live Virtual Workshop.

-You’ve studied your route, you’ve got the gear, and you’ve managed to cram it all in.
+You’ve studied how to start backpacking, studied your route, got the gear, and managed to cram it all in.
 Hoist and go, right?
 Wrong.
 Without taking the time to properly adjust your pack, your back will be killing you and it won’t be long before you’re regretting this whole crazy scheme.
 Your pack is going to be heavy, there’s no getting around it.
 But knowing how to properly adjust and utilizing all the different straps will distribute the weight safely and correctly.

 First, begin by loosening all the straps.
 This will make it easier to adjust once the pack is on your body.
 Next, lift your backpack off the ground (duh) by using the loop at the top (